Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ## Basic setup

-The basic setup explains the individual components, how they can be played and started together.
+The basic setup explains the individual components, how they can be deployed and play together.
 After completing the basic setup you will have a single node Elasticsearch cluster including a Kibana instance running.
-This cluster receives data from 1 to N API gateways via Filebeat, Logstash, API-Builder and is accessible via the Traffic Monitor.
+This cluster receives data from 1 to N API-Gateways via Filebeat, Logstash, API-Builder and is accessible via the Traffic Monitor.
 You can also use the sample Kibana Dashboard or create your own visualizations.
 You can extend this setup, then expand it to a production cluster.
-It is possible to deploy all components on a single machine, which should then have at least 16 GB RAM available. _(For instance like the Axway internal API-Management reference environment.)_
+To test this solution, it is possible to deploy all components on a single machine, which should then have at least 16 GB RAM available. _(For instance like the Axway internal API-Management reference environment.)_

 ### Preparations

 #### Enable Open-Traffic Event Log

 Obviously, you have to enable Open-Traffic-Event log for your API-Gateway instance(s).
 [Read here][1] how to enable the Open-Traffic Event-Log.
 After this configuration has been done, Open-Traffic log-files will be created by default in this location: `apigateway/logs/opentraffic`.
 This location becomes relevant when configuring Filebeat.

 :point_right: To avoid data loss, it is strongly recommended to increase the disk space for the Open-Traffic logs from 1 GB to at least 8 GB, especially if you have a lot of traffic.
 If you have for example 100 TPS on 1 API-Gateway, depending on your custom policies, the oldest log file will be deleted after ap.
 30 minutes with only 1 GB OpenTraffic log configured.
-If for any reason Filebeat, Logstash, etc. is not running to process events for more than 15-20 minutes you will have a loss of data as it also takes time to catch up.
+If for any reason Filebeat, Logstash, etc. is not running to process events for more than 15-20 minutes you will have a loss of data as it also takes some time to catch up.

 #### Download and extract the release package